T3Voila/templavoilaplus/Documentation/Index.rst

         en

     :Description:
-        TemplaVoilà Plus is a templating extension for the TYPO3 content management system.
+        TemplaVoilà!
+Plus is a templating extension for the TYPO3 content management system.
 It is the follow up of the popular TemplaVoila extension from Kasper Skårhøj prepared for modern versions of TYPO3.
         This manual needs to be updated to state of the art of the extension.